Stephen-Seo/LevelEditor/README.md

 In entity\_waypoint\_connect mode, you connect entities to waypoints.
 If connecting with an entity that has multiple instances of it, the editor may snap the lines to one of the duplicate entities, but that type of entity is connected to all the waypoints set to that type.
 In warps mode, one can create warps that have a designated location for the warp to go to.
+In door mode, one creates door entities.
+In key mode, one creates key entities and is able to link keys to doors.

 When saving, the program will overwrite the following files:
 \[prefix\]\_level\_layer0.txt